-1,Network Function Management Service Provider (NFMS_P) receives a create network function request (createMOI) from a consumer.
+- Network Function Management Service Provider (NFMS_P) receives a create network function request (createMOI) from a consumer.

-2,If NF instance to be created contains virtualized part and containerized resource needs to be allocated, NFMS_P interacts with ETSI NFV MANO for VNF instance creation by using the operation produced by ETSI NFV MANO as specified in ETSI NFV release 4 specification.
+- If NF instance to be created contains virtualized part and containerized resource needs to be allocated, NFMS_P interacts with ETSI NFV MANO for VNF instance creation by using the operation produced by ETSI NFV MANO as specified in ETSI NFV release 4 specifications.
 For example,